StabbyCutyou/instructor/README.md

 # Any roadmap?
 * Lots of code cleanup and improvements
 * Find a better solution than my hackneyed "find" method for seeding objects into the environment.
+Ideally, you could just "make"/"do" whatever you want, but that's pie in the sky stuff.

 # How do I integrate it into my app?